Frequently asked questions

 How do I get a CRC if the applicant lives abroad or is based overseas?

-An overseas CRC will be required for any country an applicant has resided in for over six months, for more information please contact the specific countries embassy or refer to
+An overseas CRC will be required for any country an applicant has resided in for over six months, for more information please contact the specific countries embassy or refer to the CAA website.

 If it is the current CRC it should be presented within 10 weeks of issue.